-In most cases operators running the on-demand trials have not charged any surcharge for on-demand services above the fare that would have been charged for a regular route service of that distance.
-In some cases operators charge well under the maximum fare allowed for the distance travelled.
-The fares were negotiated with TfNSW as part of the design of the ondemand trials.
+To date, operators running the on-demand trials have not charged any surcharge for ondemand services above the fare that would have been charged for a regular route service of that distance, in most cases.
+Some operators currently charge well under the maximum fare allowed for the distance travelled for regular route services.